Job title: Consultant – Business & Human Rights

 - Coordinating Field Research: Ability to coordinate a field team to gather data.

 - Data Analysis and Report Write up: Credible experience in analysis of data and writing up reports.
 This includes the ability to distil volumes of data and information into succinct, well-organised and effective correspondence.
+Ability to present findings to diverse audience.

 - Presentation and speaking: Strong presentation skills, both online as well as in-person.